 How does Emotet spread?

-The main distribution method of Emotet malware is malicious email campaigns.
-The banking Trojan uses it’s address book stealer module to pull the contacts from the email account of its victim and send itself to found contacts from the hijacked account.
+According to the analysis, the main distribution method of Emotet malware is malicious email campaigns.
+The trojan uses its address book stealer module in order to pull the contacts from the email account of its victim and send its payloads to the contacts found from the hijacked account.

-In your analysis of Emotet malware will be useful our feature "Fake Net".
-It intercepts HTTP requests and returns 404 error, forcing malware to reveal its C2 links.
+For your detailed Emotet malware analysis ANY.
+RUN's "Fake Net" feature will be very useful.
+It intercepts HTTP requests and returns a 404 error, forcing malware to reveal its command-and-control server links.

-To turn it on in "Advanced mode" of the "New task" window check the box next to the "Fake net" in the "Network" section.
+To turn it on in the "Advanced mode" of the "New task" window, check the box next to the "Fake net" in the "Network" section.

-Thankfully, modern online hunting services like ANY.RUN are equipped with equally advanced research functions and allow professionals to study cyber threats with the maximum efficiency, helping researchers to battle elusive malware like Emotet.
+Thankfully, modern online hunting services like ANY.RUN are equipped with equally advanced research functions and allow professionals to study cyber threats with maximum efficiency, helping researchers battle evasive malware like Emotet.